chetanbg1/cbgwork1/README.md

 to sort the custom object we need
-Comparable - Comparable<generic object> has one mehod --> public int compareTo(Employee o){   // can sort only integer value
+Comparable - Comparable<generic object> has one mehod -->
+public int compareTo(Employee o){   // can sort only integer value
 					return this.id -o.id;
     				}

+Comparator Interface
+--
-//compare given object id with current object id
+compare - compare two object of same type given object id with current object id public int compare(Integer o1, Integer o2)
+	return o1 - o2; (Ascending order ) / return o2 - o1; (descending order)
-// will return 0 if both are same
+ will return 0 if both are same
-// 1 if 1st parameter is > 2nd parameter
+ 1 if 1st parameter is > 2nd parameter  -> o2 will be first and o1 is second
-// -1 if 1st parameter is  < 2nd parameter
+ -1 if 1st parameter is  < 2nd parameter -> o1 will be first and o2 is second

 Comparator - public static comparator<Employee> nameComp = new Comparator<Employee>();
 			public int compare(Employee e1, Employee e2){